webexpertsnepal13/wen-maintenance-mode/readme.txt

 5. Frontend: Default layout when maintenance mode is enabled

 == Changelog ==

+= 1.5 =
+* Displayed maintenance mode status in admin bar
+* Added a confirmation box to continue without saving when user switches the tab
+* Removed default logo when logo is not selected in the backend
+* Removed option for displaying or not displaying logo and controlled it from the logo field itself
+* Added clear button to media inputs
+* Removed default favicon
+* Displayed site icon from customizer if not overridden from the plugin
+* Added video background as content background option
+* Added option for setting up the timer to disable the maintenance mode

 = 1.4 =
 * Compatibility with WordPress 6.7